mavas/verizon/work/verizon/README.md

 https://www.tensorflow.org/datasets/api_docs/python/tfds/features#classes
 https://www.tensorflow.org/datasets/features

 - Binary classification, whether or not gameplay footage is present (menu, stages, etc.)

-- Multiclassification stages: 26 stages

-- Multiclassification stages and characters
+- Localization.
+This is just like before, except now we can place a bounding box around where the model thinks gameplay footage is present.

+- Multiclassification stages: 26 stages.
+This is just like before, except now the model can distinguish between which of the 26 stages is present (or if it's a menu screen, etc.)

+- Multiclassification stages and characters.
+This is just like before, except now the model can also detect which characters are on the screen, in addition to which stage the game is played on.

-- Multiclassification character moves
+- Multiclassification character moves.
+This is just like before, except now the model can detect which moves the characters are performing.

 ## Docker-based demonstration